 C1, R1, and R2 set the clock frequency from the 555 Timer.
 Use the following values to create about 48 clock pulses per second (values from our 555 timer calculator):

 C1: 10 µF

 R1: 1000 Ω

 R2: 1000 Ω

-R5 is just a pull-down resistor to keep pin 4 of the 555 Timer LOW when the button is not pushed.
+R5 is just a pull-down resistor (works similar to a pull-up resistor) to keep pin 4 of the 555 Timer LOW when the button is not pushed.
 This keeps the 555 Timer in a reset state so that it does not send out any clock pulses.